Password Safe: File encryption

 Password Safe can encrypt any file using a key derived from a passphrase provided by the user through the command-line interface.

 Password generator

 The software features a built-in password generator that generates random passwords.
 The user may also designate parameters for password generation (length, character set, etc.), creating a "Named Password Policy" by which different passwords can be created.

 Cryptography

 The original Password Safe was built on Bruce Schneier's Blowfish encryption algorithm.
 Rony Shapiro implemented Twofish encryption along with other improvements to the 3.xx series of Password Safe.
 The keys are derived using an equivalent of PBKDF2 with SHA-256 and a configurable number of iterations, currently set at 2048.

-In a paper analysing various database formats of password storage programs for security vulnerabilities the researchers have found that the format used by Password Safe (version 3 format) was the most resistant to various cryptographic attacks.
+In a 2012 paper analysing various database formats of password storage programs for security vulnerabilities the researchers found that the format used by Password Safe (version 3 format) was the most resistant to various cryptographic attacks.